 Learn More: How To Prepare For Wisdom Teeth Surgery

 How Long Is The Recovery From Wisdom Teeth Removal?

-This will vary from person to person, as each of us heals differently.
-On average, initial healing takes 1-2 weeks with complete healing of the sites occurring at the two month mark.
-Pain normally subsides after the two week mark.
+This will vary from person to person, as we heal differently.
+On average, initial healing takes 1-2 weeks, with complete recovery of the sites occurring at two months.
+The pain subsides typically after the two-week mark.
 Make sure you follow your clinician’s instructions to speed up the healing process.
 Here are some steps you can take:

 - Ice packs for the first day to help with the swelling.

-- Warm compresses starting on day 2 to help with inflammation.
+- Warm compresses are started on day 2 to help with inflammation.